lmiller1990/vue-testing-handbook/src/v3/stubbing-components.md

 ## Write a test using `mount`

-Let's start off by writing a test to verify that `<ComponentWithAsyncCall>` is rendered:
+Let's start off by writing a test to verify that `<ComponentWithAsyncCall>` is rendered.
+Pay attention to the fact that `findComponent` is used and not 'find`.
+This is a new change in vue-test-utils for Vue 3.

 ```js
 import { shallowMount, mount } from '@vue/test-utils'